The War Diary of Lieutenant William L Hayes M C

 19.1.19 28th Bn WD 'Orders received for Battalion to move to Bosse, Belgium on being relieved on the 24th Jany, 1919.'

 28.1.19 'Lieut W.L.
 Hayes, M.C. assumes the duties of (Bn?)Quartermaster during the absence of Capt C H Read in Hospital.'
 There is no note in the WD as to if or when Capt C H Read returned to duty.
 WLH may have continued with the Quartermaster staff until they returned to England.
 If he were relieved he would have returned to D Coy.
-The fact that WLH was a Billeting Officer implies that he was still attached to the QM.
+The fact that WLH was a Billeting Officer during this time implies that he was still attached to the QM and Bn HQ.

 The Battalion’s main duty appears to be that of guard duty on barges and canals, but life went on as usual for most soldiers with kit inspections, Courts Martial, training and educational classes.
 Various dances held, games (baseball, boxing) route marches, bathing, pay parades, musketry practice